evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 ---
 title: Volkswagen ID.
 Buzz Pro
 linktitle: ID.
 Buzz Pro
-description: Volkswagen ID.
+description: "Volkswagen ID.
 Buzz Pro is an all-electric MPV with a WLTP range of up to 418 km (260 miles).
-EVKX.net have all the details.
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---